ashudva/authorship/report.md

 There are a number of fairly complex concepts one needs to be aware of to properly wrap one’s head around what BERT is.
 Since the BERT is a special kind of transformer model so we'll first explain the transformer model and then BERT.

 ## Transformer
-BERT is based on the Transformer Architecture introduced in <i style="color:red;">Attention is all you need </i> paper, transformer is - in a nutshell - an Encoder-Decoder model that uses the Attention Mechanism for language modelling an boosting the speed with which these massive attention-based models can be trained.
+BERT is based on the Transformer Architecture introduced in <i style="color:tomato;">Attention is all you need </i> paper, transformer is - in a nutshell - an Encoder-Decoder model that uses the Attention Mechanism for language modelling an boosting the speed with which these massive attention-based models can be trained.
 Transformrs were originally designed to work on Machine Translation tasks.
 In a conventional RNN model, it takes two inputs at each timestep - current state (hidden units) and previous state(next word in the sequence).
 To turn words into numbers we use word embeddings which captures the semantics and other information about the word.
 These embeddings can be either learned with the model or we can used pretrained embeddings like Word2Vec or GloVe which were trained in an unsupervised manner on a huge datasets with millions of words.
 <div style="width: 80%; margin: 0 auto; text-align:center;">
 <image src="./plots/embedding.png">